-The Most Important EMC Design Guidelines
+Good General EMC Design Guidelines

 There are two things that every good circuit designer should know about signal currents.

-2. Signal currents take the path(s) of least impedance.
+- Signal currents take the path(s) of least impedance.

 At megahertz frequencies and higher, signal current paths are relatively easy to identify.
-This is because the path of least impedance at high frequencies is generally the path of least inductance, which is generally the path that minimizes the loop area.
+This is because the path of least impedance at high frequencies is generally the path of least inductance.
+This is generally the path that minimizes the loop area.
 Currents return as close as possible to the path of the outgoing current.
 At low frequencies (generally kHz frequencies and below), the path of least impedance tends to be the path(s) of least resistance.
 Low frequency currents are more difficult to trace, since they will spread out.
 Significant current return paths may be relatively distant from the outgoing current path.

 Design Guideline #2: Don't Split, Gap or Cut the Signal Return Plane